CloudAMQP Console Versions

 Before initiating an update, a health check of the cluster is performed to ensure it can cope with the update.
 If you get a message that your cluster is not healthy enough for an update, make sure to reduce some of the load.

-Don’t forget to send persistent messages to durable classic queues if you want to keep messages after the update.
+Don’t forget to send persistent messages to durable queues if you want to keep messages after the update.
 Connections will be dropped when RabbitMQ is restarting after an update, so make sure clients can handle this and properly reconnect when RabbitMQ is up again.

-RabbitMQ update
+Single-node update

 All single node updates will require some downtime since RabbitMQ will need a restart.